jamesbrobb/jbr/libraries/ng/src/lib/core/analytics/README.md

 export class AppModule { }
 ```

+# 2.

+**Using a different analytics tracking service.**

 Switching to another analytics tracking service is as simple as removing the `GoogleAnalyticsModule` from imports and creating another 3rd party analytics service adaptor.

 ```ts
 import { NgModule } from '@angular/core';